Legends of Mercedes-Benz

 Paul Bracq | 1933-

 Paul Bracq began his design career in the studio of Philippe Charbonneaux where he served as assistant from 1953 to 1954.
 Here he produced designs for Citroen and Pegaso.
 Following military service from 1954 to 1957, Bracq worked for Daimler-Benz, heading the design studio until 1967.
 Here he styled all of the major models from the 60’s from the 600 to the iconic 230Sl/250SL/280SL pagodas.
-In 1967, Bracq returned to france were he worked on the design of the TGV high-speed passenger train, later moving to BMW to work on the top-of-the-line 7 series.
-Despite just 10 years at Daimler-Benz, Bracq’s contributions revitalized and revolutionsized the brand, leaving a lasting legacy that extends far beyond his time working for the company.
-Bracq continues to work on various projects and regularly judges car competitions such as the prestigiouse Pebbble Beach Concourse d’Elegance.
+In 1967, Bracq returned to France were he worked on the design of the TGV high-speed passenger train, later moving to BMW to work on the top-of-the-line 7 series.
+Despite just 10 years at Daimler-Benz, Bracq’s contributions revitalized and revolutionized the brand, leaving a lasting legacy that extends far beyond his time working for the company.
+Bracq continues to work on various projects and regularly judges car competitions such as the prestigious Pebble Beach Concourse D’Elegance.